 Most kids recover from treatment quickly and will need only regular follow-up visits with their cardiologist.
 You might even notice that within a few weeks your child is eating more and is more active.

 However, some signs and symptoms are causes for concern.
-If your child is having trouble breathing, call the doctor or go to the emergency room immediately.
+If your child is having trouble breathing, call the doctor or go to an emergency room immediately.

 Also call the doctor if your child has any of these symptoms: